-Patient information: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)
+Patient education: Care during pregnancy for women with type 1 or type 2 diabetes (The Basics)

-Patient information: How to plan and prepare for a healthy pregnancy (The Basics)
+Patient education: How to plan and prepare for a healthy pregnancy (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Gestational diabetes mellitus (Beyond the Basics)
+Patient education: Gestational diabetes mellitus (Beyond the Basics)

-Patient information: Should I have a screening test for Down syndrome during pregnancy?
+Patient education: Should I have a screening test for Down syndrome during pregnancy?
 (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.